Travelling Abroad with Green Card in 2025 | Complete Guide

-If you have a U.S. green card, are in the process of obtaining one, or are considering beginning the process, it helps to have all of the information about it.
-Being a lawful permanent resident has many benefits, including being able to travel in and out of the country as you please.
-But you must also consider the requirements for doing so as well as the limitations that your green card may impose.
-Additionally, if you have not yet received your green card, there are even more limitations placed on leaving the U.S. If you have questions about traveling with a green card, we have the answers.
+Do you have a U.S. green card?
+Or are you in the process of obtaining a green card?
+Being a lawful permanent resident, also known as being a green card holder, has many benefits.
+One primary benefit is the ability to travel in and out of the country as you please.
+However, you must consider the country’s requirements before traveling, as well as the limitations that your green card may impose.
+Additionally, if you have not yet received your green card, there are some limitations on leaving the U.S.

 By obtaining a green card and gaining lawful permanent resident status, you will be able to claim the following benefits of your status: